-Sally Kellerman is an American actress, voice-artist, author, singer, producer and activist.
-She arrived in the entertainment industry in the late 1950s and since then has appeared in over 50 films and several television programs.
-She first shot to fame in 1970 when she played Major Margaret Houlihan in Robert Altman's comedy war flick ‘M*A*S*H’ and earned an Oscar nomination for her performance.
+Sally Kellerman was an American actress, voice-artist, author, singer, producer and activist.
+She arrived in the entertainment industry in the late 1950s, and since then she appeared in over fifty films and several television programs.
+She first shot to fame in 1970, when she played Major Margaret Houlihan in Robert Altman's comedy war flick ‘M*A*S*H’ and earned an Oscar nomination for her performance.
 Kellerman garnered further attention with the movies and TV series ‘Back to School’, ‘The Twilight Zone’, ‘Star Trek’, ‘90210’ and ‘Maron’.
-As a singer, she has released a few albums and has also contributed to a number of soundtracks for movies.
+As a singer, she had released a few albums and had also contributed to a number of soundtracks for movies.
 Born to a piano teacher and a company executive, she grew up as a shy personality and made only a few friends in school.
 Her passion for acting motivated her to enrol in Jeff Corey's acting class.
 Within a year, she started acting in stage productions and eventually ventured into the film and television industries as well.
-On a personal note, Kellerman has been married twice.
-She has three children.
+Kellerman married twice and had three children.

 Sally Kellerman was born on June 2, 1937 in Long Beach, California, USA, to John Helm Kellerman, a company executive, and Edith Baine, a piano teacher.
-She has an elder sister, Diana.
+She had an elder sister, Diana.

 When she was in the fifth grade, she moved to San Fernando Valley with her family.
 She studied at Hollywood High School and later attended Los Angeles City College.
 She also attended Jeff Corey's acting class and went on to appear on stage, in John Osborne's play ‘Look Back in Anger.’